jonaslindell-th/blog/_posts/2021-09-08-github-actions.markdown

 ### What benefits does CI bring to the table?

-By aiming at merging to the main branch often and in short iterations, running automated builds and tests continously, developers can catch any errors early in the development stage.
+By aiming at merging to the main branch often and in short iterations, running automated builds and tests continously through out development, developers can catch any errors early in the development stage.
 Reducing time spent trying to find and fix bugs as well as preventing them from reaching deployment.

 ### How I implemented a CI pipeline into an existing project